shysolocup/Rented-Noisai/README.md

 # Rented Noisai
-this repo goes over the inner workings of the AI in the roblox game Rented
+this repo contains and explains the code behind the AI from the Roblox game Rented